CRMPickers logoCRMPickers

 CRMPickers Research Desk·May 13, 2026

-Salesforce and NetSuite CRM comparison cover showing CRM-first and ERP-first platform tradeoffs
+Salesforce and NetSuite CRM comparison graphic showing CRM-first platform versus ERP-connected sales operations

 Hard data

-• Salesforce has 140 listed integrations across 18 categories; NetSuite CRM has 25 integrations across 11 categories in the CRMPickers dataset.
+• Salesforce lists 140 integrations across 18 categories in the CRMPickers dataset; NetSuite CRM lists 25 integrations across 11 categories.

-• Salesforce paid tiers start at $25/user/month and reach Pro Suite at $100/user/month; NetSuite CRM Starter is listed at $99/user/month.
+• Salesforce Starter Suite is $25/user/month and Pro Suite is $100/user/month; NetSuite CRM Starter is listed at $99/user/month.

 Salesforce vs NetSuite CRM comparison table